Photographs of Perth, Western Australia | |||

 |||

 Fremantle - Mannings Chambers Mannings Chambers curves around from William Street into the High Street Mall.
 This is opposite the Town Hall.
 This structure was completed in 1902.
 The street level houses retail shops.
+I recall Reed's Newsagency occupied that tenancy on the front curve, at least when I was here in the 1970's.
 December 2014.
 Photos Ref: FTLC008 |

 |||